k8ssandra/k8ssandra-terraform/README.md

 * **Terraform timeouts** - Sometimes resources may take longer than usual to create and Terraform will timeout.
 The solution is to just run `make create` again.
 Terraform should pick up where it left off.

-* **Terraform statelock** - Sometime if two are more people working on the same Terraform statefile a lock will be placed on your remote Terraform statefile, to unlock the state run the following command `terraform force-unlock <LOCK_ID>`.
+* **Terraform state lock** - Sometime if two are more people working on the same Terraform state file a lock will be placed on your remote Terraform state file, to unlock the state run the following command `terraform force-unlock <LOCK_ID>`.

 * **Terraform Incomplete resource deletion** - If you created some resources manually on the cloud console and attach those resources to the resources created by the Terraform, `terraform destroy` or `make destroy` commands will fail.
 To resolve those errors you will have to login into the cloud console, delete those resource manually and run `make destroy` or `terraform destory`.